Lyle’s Christmas Cake

 To decorate

-- Heat the jam and water in a small pan for 2-3 minutes, stir to combine, then brush all over the cake.
+- Transfer the cake to the board.- Heat the jam and water in a small pan for 2-3 minutes, stir to combine, then brush all over the cake.

 - Roll out the marzipan on a surface dusted with Tate & Lyle Icing Sugar to slightly larger than the cake.
 Cover the cake, cut away the excess and leave out to dry.
 One day later, repeat using the fondant.